 Serious hikers have known the benefits of trekking poles for decades.
 Aside from providing stability while hauling a heavy load or moving over technical terrain, hiking poles have distinct advantages even on easy trails.
 They’re great for setting a rhythm and significantly reduce load and impact on hips, knees, and ankles when going downhill.
 As with most hiking and backpacking gear, balancing weight and durability is often the most important consideration.
-Below are our top hiking pole picks of 2024, which cover the gamut from ultralight folding models to sturdy designs for high-mountain adventures.
+Below are our top hiking pole picks of 2024, which cover everything from ultralight folding models to sturdy designs for high-mountain adventures.
 For more background information, see our comparison table and buying advice below the picks.

 Our Team's Trekking Pole Picks